 Pathfinder Information for Members

-Prostate cancer remains the most common cancer affecting Australian men, with 1 in 7 Australian males likely to be diagnosed before the age of 75 years.
-Survival rates (5-year relative survival) for prostate cancer in Australia have increased considerably, from 58% in the period 1982-87 to 92% in 2006-2010 (Australian Institute of Health and Welfare, 2012).
+Prostate cancer remains the most common cancer affecting Australian men, with 1 in 6 Australian males likely to be diagnosed before the age of 85 years.
+Survival rates (5-year relative survival) for prostate cancer in Australia have increased considerably, from 58% in the period 1982-87 to 95% in 2011-2015.
 This increase is thought to be the result of the lead-time and inclusion of non-fatal cancers associated with PSA testing (Dickman & Adami, 2006) in addition to early intervention and improvements in the treatment of the disease (Baade, Coory, & Aitken, 2004; Kvale et al., 2007).
-Estimates suggest that by 2017 there will be more than 267,000 men living with prostate cancer in Australia, more than double the number at the end of 2007, and that about 80% of these men will be long term survivors or men having continued monitoring (Yu, Luo, Smith, Clements, & O’Connell, 2012; Yu et al., 2011).
+There are over 200,000 men living after a diagnosis with prostate cancer in Australia.

 However, while many more men are surviving prostate cancer than ever before the burden of the disease is being felt by an increasing number of men, their partners and families and signifies there is a pressing need to understand more about the challenges faced by those affected and how they are impacted.